 - Seriously violates the house rules of the centre;[3]

-- Has committed a serious form of violence to asylum seekers staying in the centre, persons employed in the centre or others.
+- Has committed a serious form of violence to asylum applicants staying in the centre, persons employed in the centre or others.

-This sanction policy is further elaborated in the Measures Policy (Maatregelenbeleid COA).[4]
+This sanction policy is further elaborated in the Measures Policy (Maatregelenbeleid COA).
+The Measures Policy was previously an internal policy of COA but was published as an official policy in 2024.[4]
 It specifies the measures that can be imposed for incidents based on their level of impact.
 The measures entail an actual reduction or withdrawal of material reception conditions e.g. suspension of the financial allowance or accommodation.
-Before imposing a measure, the asylum seeker must be heard.
+Before imposing a measure, the asylum applicant must be heard.
 Following the Haqbin judgment,[5] the COA is not allowed to completely withdraw material reception as a sanction.
-The State Secretary therefore announced that instead of temporarily withdrawing material receptions, ‘time out places’ would be introduced in AZCs as of 1 July 2020.[6]
-COA is still using the ROV measure of completely withdrawing material reception and financial allowances, thereby announcing that if the asylum seeker does not have a place to go they can stay in a ‘time-out place’.
+The Minister therefore announced that instead of temporarily withdrawing material receptions, ‘time out places’ would be introduced in AZCs as of 1 July 2020.[6]
+COA is still using the ROV measure of completely withdrawing material reception and financial allowances, thereby announcing that if the asylum applicant does not have a place to go they can stay in a ‘time-out place’.
 Staying in a ‘time-out place’ means that someone temporarily stays at a different location and will receive no financial allowances, just microwave food.
+The new version of the Measures Policy stipulates that if an applicant who decided to stay in a ‘time-out place’ does not arrive there within 48 hours, the entitlement to reception will also be withdrawn.[7]

 Individuals who received a positive asylum decision might, however, lose the entitlement to reception according to COA.
-Article 12(2) RVA states that BIPs must report to the COA every two weeks (and also once at AVIM).
+Article 12(2) RVA states that beneficiaries of international protection must report to the COA every two weeks (and also once at AVIM).
 If they do not report twice in a row, they will be removed from the reception centre.
 There are only a few court decisions on this kind of cases.
 The outcomes are very different.
-One positive case refers to Haqbin and the applicability of the Reception Directive on BIPs through article 3 RVA.[7]
-In other cases courts ruled that COA was allowed to stop the reception.[8]
+One positive provisional ruling (voorlopige voorziening) refers to Haqbin and the applicability of the Reception Directive on beneficiaries of international protection through Article 3 RVA.[8]
+However, this decision was overturned in the main proceedings.[9]
+In other cases courts also ruled that COA was allowed to stop the reception.[10]

-The position of BIPs who have been removed from reception centres is very precarious.
-They can no longer be hosted in another asylum seekers’ centre, the freedom-restricting location or a national aliens facility – the latter because they already have a permit – and they often have difficulties finding housing at the municipality by themselves without the COA intervention.
+The position of beneficiaries of international protection who have been removed from reception centres is very precarious.
+They can no longer be hosted in another asylum applicants’ centre, the freedom-restricting location or a national aliens facility – the latter because they already have a permit – and they often have difficulties finding housing at the municipality by themselves without the COA intervention.

-Asylum seekers aged 16 or more, who seriously violate the house rules of reception centres or otherwise demonstrate aggressive behaviour, may also be transferred to Enforcement and Surveillance Location (Handhaving en toezichtlocatie, HTL) in Hoogeveen at a former prison building.[9]
-Placement in the HTL is accompanied by a freedom-restricting measure on the basis of Article 56 of the Aliens Act.
-See Types of Accommodation.[10]
+Asylum applicants aged 16 or more, who seriously violate the house rules of reception centres or otherwise demonstrate aggressive behaviour, may also be transferred to Enforcement and Surveillance Location (Handhaving en toezichtlocatie, HTL) in Hoogeveen at a former prison building.[11]
+Placement in the HTL is accompanied by a freedom-restricting measure on the basis of Article 56 of the Aliens Act (See Types of Accommodation).[12]

 [2] Article 19(1)(e) RVA.
 This provision sets out the obligation to report to the centre once a week.